 In this section, we formulate the statistical test for detecting anomalous regions by a trained diffusion model.
 As shown in Figure~\ref{fig:schematic}, anomalous region detection by diffusion models is conducted as follows.
 First, in the training phase, the diffusion model is trained only on normal images.
-Then, in the test phase, we feed a test image which might contain anomalous regions into the trained diffusion model, and reconstruct it back from a noisy image $\mathbf{x}_{T^\prime}$ at step $T^\prime < T$.
-By appropriately selecting $T^\prime$, we can generate a normal image that retain individual characteristics of the test input image.
+Then, in the test phase, we feed a test image that might contain anomalous regions into the trained diffusion model, and reconstruct it back from a noisy image $\mathbf{x}_{T^\prime}$ at step $T^\prime < T$.
+By appropriately selecting $T^\prime$, we can generate a normal-looking image that retains individual characteristics of the test input image.
 If the image does not contain anomalous regions, the reconstructed image is expected to be similar to the original test image.
-On the other hand, if the image contains anomalous regions, such as tumors, the model may struggle to accurately reconstruct these regions, as it has been trained primarily on normal regions.
+On the other hand, if the image contains anomalous regions, such as tumors, the model may struggle to reconstruct these regions, as it has been trained primarily on normal regions.
 Therefore, the anomalous regions can be detected by comparing the original test image and its reconstructed one.

 \paragraph{Problem formulation} We develop a statistical test to quantify the reliability of decision-making based on images generated by diffusion models.
-To develop a statistical test, we interpret an image as a sum of a true signal component $\bm \mu \in \RR^n$ and a noise component $\bm \varepsilon \in \RR^n$.
+To develop a statistical test, we interpret an image as a sum of a true signal component $\bm \mu \in \mathbb{R}^n$ and a noise component $\bm \varepsilon \in \mathbb{R}^n$.
 We emphasize that the noise component $\bm{\varepsilon}$ should not be confused with the noise $\epsilon$ used in the forward process.
-Regarding the true signal component, each pixel can have an arbitrary value without any particular assumption or constraint.
-On the other hand, regarding the noise component, it is assumed to follow a Gaussian distribution, and their covariance matrix is estimated using normal data different from that used for the training of the diffusion model, which is the standard setting of SI.
-Namely, an image with $n$ pixels can be represented as an $n$-dimensional random vector
+No structural assumption is imposed on the signal $\bm {\mu}$.
+On the other hand, regarding the noise component, it is assumed to follow a Gaussian distribution, and its covariance matrix is estimated using normal data different from that used for the training of the diffusion model, which is the standard setting of SI.
+Namely, an image with $n$ pixels can be represented as an $n$-dimensional random vector,

 where $\bm{\mu} \in \mathbb{R}^n$ is the unknown true signal vector and $\Sigma$ is the covariance matrix.
-In the following, we use capital $\bm X$ to emphasize that an image is considered as a random vector, while the observed image vector is denoted as $\bm{x}$.
+In the following, we use $\bm X$ to emphasize that an image is considered as a random vector, while the observed image vector is denoted as $\bm{x}$.